coneco-lab/brainstim-multimodal/README.md

     - Students that miss one deadline cannot take the exam under Option A. Clearly, they can still take the exam under Option B
 3. **Mentioning and explaining all the relevant theoretical concepts in the assignments**: maximum 12 points
 4. **Clear formal writing**: maximum 4 points
-    > [!NOTE]
-    > Pay attention to this point!
-Write as you would in a written exam, a thesis, or a scientific paper.
-Do not write as you would in your own notes
 4. **_Cum laude_ awarded upon reaching 30/30, if one or more of the following conditions are met**:
     - Continued active participation during _briefings/debriefings_
     - Ability to find and explain non-trivial connections between concepts
     - Ability to write one's own implementations or extend/improve Matteo's
     - Clearly demonstrated interest in the subject, beyond the minimum required

+> [!WARNING]
+> Pay extra attention to clear formal writing: it is a real evaluation criterion!
+Write as you would in a written exam, a thesis, or a scientific paper.
+Do not write as you would in your own notes.
+Informal or unclear writing might significantly affect your grade

 ### Submission instructions